magicspon/spon-ui/README.md

 As with all fractal components, each page will need a unique name.

-Create a /file/.config.js file for each page
+Create a fileName.config.js file for each page

 The context object should have a ‘path’ prop that defines the pages pathname.
 Each generated page will be renamed to index.html and placed in a folder matching the path prop.

+i.e `about.config.js`

 ```javascript
 module.exports = {